hedongyan/RandomizedTrialDataset/Readme.md

 ###
 The average causal effect could be inferenced from randomized trial as we know.
 Most importantly, we can learn a model to predict outcome for individuals under intervention, although the individual causal effect can not be learned as [1] illustrated.
 Any model which claimed 'causality'/'causal' should be evaluated in order to avoid useless, and untestable assumptations for reality.
 When the model passed the 'causal' prediction test, such as precision>0.95 and recall>0.95, then it could be called a "causal model" in this study.
 But we must understand that individual causal effect can never be learned if there was no widerly accepted physical rule/law/knowledge.
 ###
 Following such sheme, the 'causal' knowledge of randomized trial can be abstracted by our 'causal' model.
-Next, we can provide advices for other individuals who were not in the randomized trial: what will happen if they follow the decision of the 'causal' model.
+Next, we can provide advices for other individuals who were not in the randomized trial: what will happen if they follow the decision of the 'causal' model rather than what will happen if they follow the original treatment assignment.

 ## How to pass the 'causal' prediction test?

 ###
-The first step is to design a valuable randomized trial from history records.
+The first step is to design a **valuable** randomized trial from history records.

 ###
-The second step is to collect high dimensional, hetergeneous, multi-source data in randomized trial.
-The data collection of pre-treatment variable should cost not too much for application for other individuals.
+The second step is to collect **high dimensional**, **hetergeneous**, **multi-source** data in randomized trial.
+The data collection of pre-treatment variable should cost not too much addressing futural application cost for other individuals.
 In the same time, observation can be complement for the 'causal' model learning.

 ###
 The third step is to learn a 'causal' model from data and do the 'causal' prediction test.
 Then we repeat those three steps until it passed.